angelolab/publications/2024-Greenwald_Nederlof_etal_TONIC/README.md

 | TMA1_FOV1 |        fiber_are        | 270  | 30  |  pre_treatement  |
 | TMA2_FOV4 | fiber_major_axis_length |  35  |1.9  |  on_treatement   |

-7. *neighborhood_image_proportions / neighborhood_compartment_proportions*: These data files detail the proportion of cells assigned to each kmeans cluster in the image / in each compartment in each image.
+7. *kmeans_cluster_stats / kmeans_cluster_cancer_core_stat/ etc*: These data files detail the proportion of cells assigned to each kmeans cluster in the image / in each compartment in each image.

-8. *formatted_mixing_scores*: This file contains the mixing scores calculated per image for various cell population combinations.
+8. *mixing_score_stats*: This file contains the mixing scores calculated per image for various cell population combinations.

+9. *region_diversity_stats*: This data structure summarizes information about the diversity of intermediate cell type proportions within the broader cell type category.

+10. *ecm_fraction_stats / ecm_cluster_stats / pixie_ecm_stats*: These data frames summarize ECM statistics such as the fraction of ECM in the tissue, as well as different regions of the ECM identified by K-means clustering and Pixie clustering individually.

+11. *compartment_area_stats / compartment_area_ratio_stats*: These data contain information about the proportions of the various compartments in the tissue (cancer core, cancer border, stroma core, and stroma border); additionally we look at the pairwise ratios of these values.